Raleigh Power Morcellator Injury Attorney

 Wilson Law, P.A.
 Can Help

 If you've been diagnosed with uterine cancer after a hysterectomy or fibroid surgery using a morcellator, you may be entitled to compensation for your damages.
-Raleigh defective medical device lawyer Kimberly Wilson White has made defective medical device cases a primary focus of her practice, and she has 15 years of experience handling these complex claims.
+Raleigh defective medical device lawyer Kimberly Wilson White has made defective medical device cases a primary focus of her practice, and she has more than 20 years of experience handling these complex claims.
 At Wilson Law, P.A., we'll fight tooth and nail to protect your rights and help you maximize your compensation.

 Please contact our Raleigh personal injury attorneys when you call (919) 800-0919 to schedule your free consultation.
 We serve clients in Raleigh, Durham, Chapel Hill, and throughout North Carolina.